Ed1ks/aapanel_dockerized/README.md

 username: aapanel
 password: aapanel123

-## set up aapanel
+## Recommended Aapanel setup
-This setup is assuming that you use [nginx-proxy-manager](https://hub.docker.com/r/jc21/nginx-proxy-manager) (npm) as container and you want to use it as first proxy and this behind cloudflare.
+This setup is assuming that you use [nginx-proxy-manager](https://hub.docker.com/r/jc21/nginx-proxy-manager) (npm) as container and you want to use it as first proxy behind cloudflare.
 If not, your setup might differ.
 1. login to the panel
 2. go to settings and change username and password and save